genoni-studio/nextjs-tailwind-4/README.md

 }
 ```

 You can also reassign utility classes.
-Here we're disabling the breakpoint category and creating new ones.
+Here we're disabling the breakpoint category and custom breakpoints.

 ```css
 @theme {